clanc48/startup-ops-console-convergent/README.md

 ## Known issues / notes
 - Supabase PostgREST schema cache can lag right after migrations; the launch wizard includes retries when verifying tables.
 - `POST /api/close` is a dev-only utility endpoint (returns404 in production).
-- Don’t commit secrets.
-If you did, rotate them immediately.